Frequently Asked Questions (FAQ)

 Can I apply again if unsuccessful this year?

-Yes, you can apply again.
-However we also have lots of opportunities for graduates to start their career at CRUK outside of our Gradudate Scheme.
+Yes, you can apply again if you are rejected for any of our roles.
+We also have lots of opportunities for people to start their career at CRUK outside of our Internship & Graduate Schemes.

 Can overseas students apply/non-EU?

-Yes, overseas students can apply for the scheme.
+Yes, overseas students can apply.
 You will need to show that you have a valid working permit before accepting an offer.
 We cannot support a visa or permit application.

 What are the working hours?